-Our results are summarized in Table 7.
-Empirically, presidential regimes are associated with smaller governments than parliamentary regimes, a smaller response of spending to different events, and a stronger post-election cycle but a weaker pre-election cycle.
-Majoritarian elections are associated with smaller broad spending programs than proportional elections and with less corruption; they also have smaller spending responses to events and a stronger pre-election cycle in taxes.
+The results are summarized in Table 7.
+Empirically, presidential regimes are associated with smaller governments than parliamentary regimes, a smaller and less persistent response of spending to income shocks, a stronger post-election cycle in aggregate spending and revenue, but a weaker cycle in social transfers.
+Majoritarian elections are associated with smaller broad spending programs than proportional elections and with less corruption; they also have smaller (and perhaps less persistent) spending responses to income shocks, and a weaker election cycle in social transfers.
 Several of these empirical regularities, those marked with black and bold in Table 7, are in line with the first wave of theory.
 But others, marked in gray and bold, are still awaiting a theoretical explanation.
-This is especially so for the results indicating institution-dependent adjustments of policy to different events.
+This is especially so for the results indicating institution-dependent adjustments of policy to economic events and the institution-dependent electoral cycles.

 These are promising first steps in a research program.
 Much work certainly remains, however.
 So, where might research go next?
 One direction is clearly to refine the theory of policy.
-As just noted, the empirical results on the adjustment of spending are in search of a theory.
+As just noted, our empirical results on policy adjustments and electoral cycles are in search of a theory.
 To understand them, we need dynamic rather than static models of the relationship between institutions and policy.
 Dynamic models are also necessary to understand government deficits.
 The results in Persson and Tabellini (2000b) indeed point to systematic differences in deficit behavior across political institutions.